soledue/Short/README.md

 # Short
-Easly creates Siri Shortcuts in your App.
+Easly add Siri Shortcuts in your App.

 ## Prerequisites
 - iOS 12